97.7 Record FM

-Record FM (sometimes called Record Radio or 97.7 Record FM) is an Urban Contemporary radio station in Kampala, Uganda.
+Record FM (sometimes called Record Radio or 97.7 Record FM) is a hybrid two radio station based in Nakasero along George Road in Kampala, Uganda.
 Under the Brazilian free-to-air commercial television network; Record Network was established on September 27, 1953.
 It is related to the Brazilian-based Universal Church of the Kingdom of God.
 Record FM Uganda is at 97.7 MHz, formed in 2010 and covering central, western, and southern Uganda plus some of northern Uganda.

-Their slogan is "Tusabula Hits All Day" (loosely translated as "We Play Hits All Day").
+The station's slogan is "Twookya The Pulse Of The City".
 In 2019, 97.7 Record FM was named the Fastest Rising Youth Radio Station by EJazz Media.
-Bigeye.ug wrote that internally-conducted research showed that 97.7 Record FM was the most listened to station in the central region, that listeners liked the selection of music and programmes, and liked their online presence especially the audio-visual production on its digital platforms.
+Bigeye.ug wrote that internally-conducted research showed that 97.7 Record FM was the most listened to station in the central region, that listeners liked the selection of music and programmed, and liked their online presence especially the audio-visual production on its digital platforms.

-97.7 Record FM has shows like UG-Breakfast, Hitlab, Big Evening, Hot 7@7 Countdown, Love at Heart, and The Dance Floor by DJ Shiru.
+While its listenership had declined massively between 2020 and late 2024, In May 2025, the top management of 97.7 Record FM in Uganda contracted calm spoken Morgan Mugabi (a former radio host on Top Radio, KampalaFm and Radio 4) to take on as the radio's Station Manager and also DJ Erycom as the promotions and operations manager.